 View in the browser:

-The containers storing the files will be created in the directory specified during installation.
-The uploader needs a json connection file which will have been auto generated.
-It is located in the storage location specified during installation, named as config.json.
+The files will be created in the directory specified during installation.
+The system controller needs a JSON connection file which has to be supplied by the VMS.
+In the example code, it is located in the storage location specified during installation, named as config.json.

-After configuration, by running the “AxisBodyWornSwiftServiceExample.exe” or of the general Swift server, please try filming a few clips and offloading them to your server.
+After configuration, please try filming a few clips and offloading them to your server.
 You can use Wireshark to sniff the network and get API calls during the transfer.

-To understand the file structures that the swift server creates, consult the body worn API documentation.
+To understand the file structures that the swift server creates, consult the documentation.

 With AXIS OS 11.0, Axis body worn systems got the capability of signed video (except AXIS W100).
 Signed video is available on other axis devices too, separate integration guidelines for signed video is available to you.
 In order to use the signed video in Axis body worn systems, you need to enable it via the capability API.
 After transferring the recording from the system controller you should keep the SEI frames in the content destination to verify the signing information.